kevin-shannon/Purity-Probability-Calculator/README.md

-Pureness-Probability-Calculator
+Purity-Probability-Calculator
 ======
 *By Kevin Shannon*

-Find the probability distribution for the pureness of your Axie offspring.
+Find the probability distribution for the purity of your Axie offspring.

 Try it out!
 ------